Famous people from North East England of the past and present

 Ant and Dec’s ‘Dec’

 Kent-born Teesside industrialist.
-In his twenties Dorman worked at an ironworks in Stockton and in 1875 formed a business partnership with the Ipswich-born Albert De Lande Long (1844-1917).
+In his twenties Dorman worked at an ironworks in Stockton-on-Tees and in 1875 formed a business partnership with the Ipswich-born Albert De Lande Long (1844-1917).
 Their company, Dorman Long came to be one of the most famous names in North East industry.
 The big break came manufacturing shells for World War One but it is for bridge building that the firm is best-known across the world.
 Bridges built by the firm included the Sydney Harbour Bridge, completed 1932, the Tyne Bridge of 1928 and Middlesbrough’s Newport Bridge of 1934.
 In the 1920s they bought up the Teesside businesses of Bell Brothers (see Isaac Lowthian Bell) and those of Bolckow (see) and Vaughan.
 Middlesbrough’s Droman Museum which opened in 1904 was founded by Arthur Dorman in memory of his son George Lockwood Dorman who died in the Boer War.

 James Drummond, 6th Earl of Perth